-A new Rights Certificate will be issued to a submitting Rights Holder or transferred according to the Rights Holder's Instructions upon the partial exercise of Rights only if the Subscription and Information Agent receives a properly endorsed Rights Certificate no later than the fourth business day prior to the Expiration Date.
+A new Rights Certificate will be issued to a submitting Rights Holder or transferred according to the Rights Holder's instructions upon the partial exercise of Rights only if the Subscription and Information Agent receives a properly endorsed Rights Certificate no later than the fourth business day prior to the Expiration Date.
 After such time and date no new Rights Certificates will be issued.
 Accordingly, after such time and date a Rights Holder exercising less than all of its Rights will lose the power to exercise its remaining Rights.
 A new Rights Certificate will be sent by first class mail to the submitting Rights Holder if the Subscription and Information Agent receives the properly completed Rights Certificate by 5:00 p.m.
-New York time, on , 1997.
-Unless the submitting Rights Holder makes other arrangements with the Subscription and Information Agent after 5:00 p.m.
-New York time, on , 1997 will be held for pick-up by the submitting Rights Holder at the Subscription and Information Agent's hand delivery address provided above.
-All deliveries of newly issued Subscription Right Certificates will be at the risk of the sub mitting Rights Holder.
+New York time, on June 6, 1997.
+Unless the submitting Rights Holder makes other arrangements with the Subscription and Information Agent, a new Rights Certificate received by the Subscription and Information Agent after 5:00 p.m.
+New York time, on June 6, 1997 will be held for pickup by the submitting Rights Holder at the Subscription and Information Agent's hand delivery address provided above.
+All deliveries of newly issued Rights Certificates will be at the risk of the submitting Rights Holder.